unicode-org/icu4x/docs/design/why_rust.md

 ## Good for WASM

 WebAssembly does not support garbage-collected languages; the WASM GC proposal aims to address this, but there is still time before it sees broad availability.
+Rust has also has WASM maturity because the Rust community adopted it early.

 Other options for WASM: C, C++, AssemblyScript.